ExtendRealityLtd/VRTK/README.md

    * `Precision_Snap` does not snap the object's position to the controller and picks the object up at the point the controller is touching the object (like a real life hand picking something up).
+   * `Handle_Snap` allows for an empty GameObject as a child of the interactable object to be used as the reference snap point.
+On grab, this empty GameObject rotation and position is used to orientate the grabbed interactable object to the controller.
   * **Snap To Rotation:** A Vector3 of EulerAngles that determines the rotation of the object in relation to the controller on snap.
   This is useful for picking up guns or swords where the relative